In 2021, tuition for full-time students at Pontifical Catholic University of Puerto Rico was $4,920 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

 The average financial aid package for a full-time, first-year student is around $7,138 a year.
-Around 76 percent of Pontifical Catholic University of Puerto Rico undergrads take out student loans to cover any remaining costs.
+Around 76% of Pontifical Catholic University of Puerto Rico undergrads take out student loans to cover any remaining costs.
 Pontifical Catholic University of Puerto Rico graduates who have student loans graduate with an average of $12,707 of student loan debt.

 The average debt for each loan type varies.